snek152/SwordSelection/README.md

 ### Dagger

 The small knife known as the dagger has been used throughout human history as not only a means of self defense, but a proprietor of close combat.

-(Images of the dagger will be added when all tiers are complete.)
+In this mod, the dagger is a unique weapon.
+With a reach distance of only 2 blocks, it redefines the concept of short range.
+This dagger is also deadly in the wrong hands.
+Right clicking it will produce a special attack in which the dagger will be injected into the mob you're looking at, essentially poisoning them as they start dying.
+If a mob dies to the hands of a dagger special attack, it has a 50 percent chance of dropping an iron ingot.

+Because of the limitations of how a dagger can be wielded and forged in real life, only the iron tier exists.
+This has a chance of being changed in the future.

+Attack Speed = 4

+Attack Damage (IRON) = 3

 ### Crafting
 As of version 1.0, you can input an iron, stone, wood, gold, diamond, or netherite sword into a stonecutter to get their respective variations.
 However, a future feature may include a custom tile entity that can craft the different variations.